hpreston/nso-package-tacacs-auth/README.md

   commit            Commit current set of changes
 ```

 User `bsmith` only has `user` and `webui` listed.
-These show up in the list due to how their models are setup, but attemps to actually configure something under them result in `access-denied`.
+These show up in the list due to how their models are setup,
+but attempts to actually configure something under them result in `access-denied`.

 ```
 bsmith@ncs(config)# user test